fabstei/shorturl-bundle/README.md

 ## Usage

 The bundle comes with two services:
-* fabstei_shorturl.tokenizer to generate tokens to use as short urls (such as example.com/a3x)
+* [fabstei_shorturl.tokenizer](https://github.com/fabstei/shorturl-bundle/blob/master/Service/TokenizerInterface.php) to generate tokens to use as short urls (such as example.com/a3x)
-* fabstei_shorturl.manager   to manage redirections (store long urls and their associated token)
+* [fabstei_shorturl.manager](https://github.com/fabstei/shorturl-bundle/blob/master/Model/UrlManagerInterface.php)   to manage redirections (store long urls and their associated token)

-It also provides a controller to handle redirections as well as a controller, views and forms to manage the redirections.
+It also provides a controller to handle redirections as well as a controller, views and forms to manage the redirections (by default accessible from /url-manager).
+Custom shorturls can be used to replace the default tokens (calculated from the redirection id).
+Furthermore, you may use `_locale` anywhere in the long urls you store, which is replaced by the current requests locale on redirection.

 Both services are also accessible via cli commands: